Trustpoint-Project/trustpoint/docs/source/test_plan/environmental_needs.rst

     - Access to nightly backup and recovery tools for safeguarding test environment data.

 #.
 Testing Tools:
-    - Functional installations of pytest and behave for automated testing.
+    - Functional installations of pytest and :term:`behave` for automated testing.
     - Additional tools may be added as acceptance testing needs evolve.

 This streamlined setup ensures an effective and efficient testing process while minimizing redundancy and complexity.